S :Society

 Enhancing checking functions by continuously using and steadily improving the occupational health and safety management system, and developing training system for each level, as well as conducting top safety diagnoses, safety patrols, and safety diagnosis, and monitoring the benefits of such measures

-The following activities were conducted to promote each initiative in FY2022.
+The following activities were conducted for each initiative in fiscal year 2024.

 1. Enhancement of equipment measures